mahmoudparsian/data-warehousing/webdocs/docs/course_description.md

 new business needs.

 * What is a data warehouse?
-A data warehouses is the central component of a modern data stack
+A data warehouses is the central component of a modern data stack: a modern data stack is a combination of various software tools used to collect, process, and store data on a well-integrated cloud-based data platform.

-(a modern data stack is a combination of various software tools used to collect, process, and store data on a well-integrated cloud-based data platform).
-Data warehouses have solved the problem of analyzing massive amounts of structured, semi-structured, and non-structured data and are cost-effective, performant and easy to use.
+* Data warehouses have solved the problem of analyzing massive amounts of structured, semi-structured, and non-structured data and are cost-effective, performant and easy to use.
 Note that non-structured (such as images and log data)